oubu/CTF/Cryptography/README.md

 ---

-* **Quantum Cryptography**: there are two ways of agreeing on a symmetric keys without presence: public key crypto or quantum crypto.
+* **量子密码技术**: there are two ways of agreeing on a symmetric keys without presence: public key crypto or quantum crypto.
 It can work up to several kilometers.
 It can detect eavesdropping.
 	- A photon has a polarization that can be measured on any basis in two-space.
 If you measure in the wrong basis, you get random results and disturbs future measurements.
 	- Alice sends Bob a stream of photons.
 Each photon is randomly assigned a polarization in for direction (-1, 0, 1, 0).
 	- Bob randomly picks a basis for each photon.
 Every time he chooses the right basis, he measure the polarization correctly, otherwise, he gets random.